Bromazepam Addiction and abuse - Detox Plus UK

 Taking Bromazepam with other drugs: Risks & Warnings

-Mixing Bromazepam with alcohol, opioids, sleeping tablets, benzodiazepines, and even certain antidepressants will enhance the effects of both substances.
+Mixing with alcohol, opioids, sleeping tablets, benzodiazepines, and even certain antidepressants will enhance the effects of both substances.
 Ultimately, this could lead to respiratory arrest, coma and death.

 Taking Bromazepam regularly in conjunction with another substance also increases your risk of developing a dual addiction.
-This is especially true if you have ever developed an addiction before or have an alcohol or opioid dependence.
+This is especially true if you have ever created an addiction before or have an alcohol or opioid dependence.

 Alcohol is not safe to take with Bromazepam due to the increased effects of drunkenness and sedation that occur when the two are mixed.
 There is also a risk that you may accidentally overdose by combining the two.